sotblad/decentrapay/README.md

 ## Maintainence

 ### Collecting payments
-Until it is possible to [pay for gas with tokens](https://github.com/ethereum/EIPs/issues/865) on the Ethereum network, collecting and forwarding payments can be a bit challenge because generated wallets need gas in order to be able to transfer DAI.
+Until it is possible to [pay for gas with tokens](https://github.com/ethereum/EIPs/issues/865) on the Ethereum network, collecting and forwarding payments can be a bit challenge because generated wallets need gas in order to be able to transfer WMUE.
 For that purpose, Decentrapay includes a tool named *wallets* that funds wallets with small amounts of ETH if needed and then transfer tokens out.

 Example command usage:

     npm run wallets --  --fundamount 0.001 --collect <YOUR ETHEREUM ADDRESS> --privatekey 4e4a0db6ee08f21c68923f9a068a40c97769796fc88232c465a932d102a6eab4

 the *collect* parameter specifies the destination address for collected payments and the *privatekey* is a private key of any account with small amount of ETH (it can be a key exported from MetaMask, for example).
-In the result, each non-empty wallet that linked to a closed invoice will be funded with 0.001 ETH if needed and then DAI tokens be transferred out to the specified address.
+In the result, each non-empty wallet that linked to a closed invoice will be funded with 0.001 ETH if needed and then WMUE tokens be transferred out to the specified address.
 Released wallets will be then re-used by the backend because there is a high chance they still have gas.

 **IMPORTANT**: Be careful when using this tool - any mistake may result in lost funds.
 Do not use accounts with large amounts of ETH.